iSECPartners/ios-ssl-kill-switch/README.md

 There should be a new menu in the device's Settings where you can enable the extension.

-Finally, start / restart the App you want to test.
+Finally, kill and restart the App you want to test.

 ### How to uninstall